Logo

 Winston Churchill stood with the police though he did not direct their operation.

-In March 1911, Winston Churchill introduced the second reading of the Coal Mines Bill in parliament.
+In March 1911, Winston Churchill introduced the second reading of the Coal Mines Bill; when implemented, it imposed stricter safety standards.

-Winston Churchill formulated the Shops Bill to improve the working conditions of shop workers; it faced opposition from shop owners and only passed into law in a much emasculated form.
+Winston Churchill formulated the Shops Bill to improve working conditions of shop workers; it faced opposition from shop owners and only passed in a much emasculated form.

 Winston Churchill created a naval war staff and, over the next two and a half years, focused on naval preparation, visiting naval stations and dockyards, seeking to improve morale, and scrutinising German naval developments.

-Winston Churchill invited Germany to engage in a mutual de-escalation of naval building projects, but this was refused.
+Winston Churchill invited Germany to engage in a mutual de-escalation, but this was refused.

-Winston Churchill pushed for higher pay and greater recreational facilities for naval staff, an increase in the building of submarines, and a renewed focus on the Royal Naval Air Service, encouraging them to experiment with how aircraft could be used for military purposes.
+Winston Churchill pushed for higher pay and greater recreational facilities for naval staff, more submarines, and a renewed focus on the Royal Naval Air Service, encouraging them to experiment with how aircraft could be used for military purposes.

 Winston Churchill coined the term "seaplane" and ordered 100 to be constructed.